Finding and Making the Best Lobster Roll in Nova Scotia

 Words by Pete Heck / Photography by Dalene and Pete Heck

-Local chef Alain Bosse is passionate about the province he lives in.
+Local chef Alain Bosse is passionate about the province in which he lives.
 Widely known as The Kilted Chef, Alain calls Nova Scotia home and is proud to share his Acadian heritage, cooking techniques, and if you’re lucky, his food.
 He’s cooked alongside top chefs Jamie Oliver, Anna Olson, and Michael Smith, just to name a few.
-He has traveled the world, gathering culinary experiences wherever he roams, and has also collaborated on and authored several cookbooks including French Taste in Atlantic Canada.
+He has travelled the world, gathering culinary experiences wherever he roams, and has also collaborated on and authored several cookbooks, including French Taste in Atlantic Canada.
 He has over 35 years of culinary experience under his kilt (so to speak).

 For Alain his philosophy is simple: “If you live local, buy local” and in Nova Scotia, he has an abundance of ingredients to work with.